Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Your passwords are the gateway to your identity, and you must protect them at all costs.
 Storing your passwords on iPhone Notes can be compared to cutting a cake with a fork.
 Although it can work, it’d be much more effective to use a knife.

 As I mentioned earlier, there are password storage platforms dedicated to storing and protecting sensitive information.
 Not only do these digital storage platforms offer more protection for your passwords, but they also provide peace of mind since you know your passwords are completely safe.
+Choose a digital storage platform like Trustworthy that is readily available, easy to use, and just as convenient as iPhone Notes.
+Trustworthy is the leading Family Operating System designed to protect, optimize, and organize all of your important information.

 You shouldn’t even store passwords for less sensitive information like social media and Netflix accounts on iPhone Notes.
 Since you likely use the same passwords across all of your accounts, one account breach can lead to many more.

-Security Features & Encryption On iPhone Notes
+Security Features, Encryption on iPhone Notes

 The iPhone Notes app contains a secure notes feature, allowing users to protect the contents of individual notes.
 After securing a note, the note is end-to-end encrypted with a user-provided password that is required to view the note on the iCloud website and iOS, macOS, and iPadOS devices.

-Note: I'm going to get a bit technical in this section, so if you don't want to learn about the encryption technology behind iPhone Notes, then scroll to the next section where I give you actionable tips on storing passwords using iPhone Notes.
+Note: I'm going to get a bit technical in this section, so if you don't want to learn about the encryption technology behind iPhone Notes, then scroll to the next section, where I give you actionable tips on storing passwords using iPhone Notes.

 When you secure a note on the Notes app, a 16-byte key is acquired from your password using PBKDF2 and SHA256, which are irreversible and unique cryptographic hashes.
 This means it’s nearly impossible for a hacker to crack your password.

 Additionally, your note and all of the note’s attachments are encrypted using AES (Advanced Encryption Standard) with Galois/Counter Mode.
-This is a form of high-speed authenticated encryption providing even more data integrity for your notes.
+This is a form of high-speed authenticated encryption, providing even more data integrity for your notes.

 The original unencrypted data is deleted once the new records are created.
 To view a secured note, you must enter your Notes password or authenticate using Face ID or Touch ID.